jquizhpi96/Cregs-List/README.md

 # Cregs-List

 ## Project Description
 Cregs-List is an Airtable and React build where the user is able to submit a profile of themselves or a Creg they know.
 From the homepage, the user is able to navigate to and click on an the profile image that leads to a corresponding page of their complete biography.
-The user can also create and delete profiles of Creg's on the app with a form sumbit.
+The user can also create and delete profiles of Creg's on the app with a submitting a form.
+We accept all types of Cregs here, regardless of spelling. :)

 ## Wireframes